ripe-tech/ripe-commons-js/README.md

-# ripe-commons-js
+# RIPE Commons JS

-Set of shared Javascript infrastructure for RIPE
+Set of shared Javascript infrastructure for RIPE.